devs-devs-devs/bot-/README.md

 - [ ] IdleRPG
 - [ ] Polls
 - [ ] Last seen command
+- [ ] Reply to threads instead of channel

 Other:
 - [ ] If free slack, re-organise media onto imgur/dropbox?